shearwaterintl/typeform_data/README.md

 ```

-To access a Typeform's questions, we recommend using `TypeformData::Typeform#fields` instead of `TypeformData::Typeform#questions` (see below for why).
+To access a Typeform's questions, we recommend using `TypeformData::Typeform#fields` instead of `TypeformData::Typeform#questions`.
+Each `TypeformData::Typeform::Answer` is associated to exactly one `TypeformData::Typeform::Field`, and one or more `TypeformData::Typeform::Question`s.

 ## Notes on the API